Joshua Dolezal: Rachel Dolezal controversy

 Joshua Dolezal received media attention in connection with the controversy surrounding his sister Rachel Dolezal in 2015, including for his earlier book about the siblings' childhood.

 The Rachel Dolezal case started when Rachel Dolezal reported numerous "hate crimes" against her that a police investigation failed to substantiate.
-Rachel Dolezal also accused her brother of sexual abuse and her parents of violence, which the Dolezal family disputed.
-An allegation against Joshua Dolezal over alleged sexual abuse 13–14 years earlier was dismissed as unsubstantiated and incredible in 2015.
+Rachel Dolezal also accused Joshua of sexual abuse and her parents of violence, which the Dolezal family disputed.
+An allegation against Joshua Dolezal over alleged sexual abuse 13–14 years earlier was dismissed in 2015.
 The allegations were discussed in the 2018 Netflix documentary The Rachel Divide.
 Their brother Ezra Dolezal said "Rachel is not always honest."
 In the film, Rachel said that Joshua had hired a private investigator to look into Rachel, and it was this investigator who revealed Rachel's racial identity to the local media in Spokane, a claim that KXLY-TV reporter Jeff Humphrey, who first questioned Dolezal on her racial identity in June 2015, corroborated.
 They suggested that this was an attempt to weaken Rachel's credibility in her claims of sexual abuse against Joshua Dolezal.
 The charges were subsequently dropped.
 In a written response to Rachel Dolezal's allegations, Joshua Dolezal said that "the lies my sister tells about me and my family are obscene.
 But they should be understood as part of a con game she is still playing.
-Masquerading as black helped her gain celebrity until that deception was exposed.
+Masquerading as Black helped her gain celebrity until that deception was exposed.
 Celebrity is still her goal, not social justice."